wackywendell/grpc-gevent/README.md

 [...]
 ```

-Locally, this causes ~20k log lines.
+Locally, this causes ~20k log lines, and the go server receives no requests.

 ## Running with `--safe`

 Using `python client.py --safe` uses slightly different code around the timeout to wrap around the entire pool instead of individual tasks.
-Note that this is effective for `python client.py --safe plain` - it runs asynchronously, times out correctly, and cancels the grpc calls correctly - but `python client.py --safe thread` suffers the same problems as before, with ~20k log lines and errors as above.
+Note that this is effective for `python client.py --safe` - it runs asynchronously, times out correctly, and cancels the grpc calls correctly on both the server and client - but `python client.py --safe thread` suffers the same problems as before, with ~20k log lines, errors as above, and no requests received on the server.